wdecoster/ECHO-pipeline/README.md

 /ifs/data/research/unique/projects/{project_name}/00_raw_data/pod5/{sample_name}
 ```

-If you start the pipeline from `ubam`, the `ubam` file should be in this one:
+If you start the pipeline from `ubam`, the `ubam` file should be in this directory:

 ```
 /ifs/data/research/unique/projects/{project_name}/00_raw_data/basecalled/ubam/{sample_name}
 ```

-If you start the pipeline from `bam`, the `bam` and the index `bai` files should be in this one:
+If you start the pipeline from `bam`, the `bam` and the index `bai` files should be in this directory:

 ```
 /ifs/data/research/unique/projects/{project_name}/01_alignment/{sample_name}